moonbitlang/moonbit-course/course8/course_en.md

 A tail call is when the last operation of a function is a function call, and tail recursion is when the last operation is a recursive call to the function itself.
 Using tail calls can prevent stack overflow problems.
 Cause when a function reaches tail call, then the resources hold by the function had already been released, so the resource will not be keep until the next function calling, so even there is a infinity function calling chain, the program will not be crashed.

-The optimized function for calculating the length of the linked list:
+The optimized `length_` function uses tail recursion to calculate the length of the linked list without risking a stack overflow:

 ```moonbit
 fn length_[T](self: LinkedList[T]) -> Int {